 - Prototyping tools.
 Most web designers develop prototypes with wireframing software to detect flaws before submitting a final design.
 Some popular wireframing tools include Figma and Sketch.

 - Code editor.
 Some projects may require front-end coding that can’t be done with visual tools.
 Get acquainted with code editors to facilitate the process.
 One of the best text editors for web designers is Brackets.

 - Content management systems (CMSs).
 Learning how to use popular CMS platforms like WordPress and Drupal will be beneficial to anyone entering the field of web design.
 With a CMS, users can focus on the front-end aspects of website development, such as managing content and modifying its design.

 Check out these 14 WordPress website design companies to see the offered web design services in general.
 Find your uniqueness that can answer your potential customers’ paint points.

 4. Obtain Web Design Certifications

 Professional certifications in specific web design areas will help demonstrate your competence to potential clients or employers.
-Earning them will enhance your knowledge and keep you up-to-date with the latest trends.
+Investing in your web design education will enhance your knowledge and keep you up-to-date with the latest web design trends.